FredNov/HExchange/README.md

 ![Help](Help/Exchanger.gif)

-If you spot any bug, please feel free to send me an email at gammany@gmail.com
+If you spot any bugs, please feel free to send me an email at gammany@gmail.com

 How to Install: